BSc (Hons)

 The module covers safe and effective application and communication of management including treatment techniques commonly experienced in cardiorespiratory practice.
 A series of theoretical case studies will enable you to consider selected psychosocial and wider influences in the context of cardiorespiratory physiotherapy such as self-identity, beliefs, coping and adjustment, engagement, team working, self-management, dignity and empathy.
 The module uses basic research skills such as information processing and critiquing, evidence-based practice and using evidence where appropriate.

 This module will develop and apply knowledge and skills for care of people with commonly encountered musculoskeletal problems and presentations seen in a variety of settings.
-Subjective and objective assessment skills will be developed, and findings will be used to produce reasoned hypotheses, problem lists, SMART goals and treatment plans which take into account an individual's physical, psychological, social and cultural needs.
+Subjective and objective assessment skills will be developed, and findings will be used to produce reasoned hypotheses, problem lists, SMART goals and treatment plans which take into account an individuals’ physical, psychological, social, and cultural needs.

-The module covers normal neurological anatomy and physiology.
+The module will cover normal neurological anatomy and physiology.
 The physiological, structural, behavioural and functional changes associated with selected neurological pathology and disease progression will be taught.
 This module will cover neurological assessment to determine an individual’s physical, psychological and cultural needs in accordance with the ICF.
 It will also consider the application of clinical reasoning in the formulation of problem lists, goal setting and treatment planning.

 Modules

-You will advance your skills in the assessment of people preparing for, or requiring, hospital care including physiotherapy for people with more complex or acute cardiorespiratory, neurological or mobility problems, emphasising information gathering, investigation, interpretation and modification of assessment based on clinical presentation and clinical reasoning.
+Students advance skills in assessment of people preparing for, or requiring, hospital care including physiotherapy for people with more complex or acute cardiorespiratory, neurological or mobility problems, emphasising information gathering, investigation interpretation and modification of assessment based on clinical presentation and clinical reasoning.
+Increasingly complex Case studies develop knowledge in more acute/complex pathologies and facilitate problem-solving approaches in common areas of hospital-based care for example orthopaedics, prehabilitation, emergency department, acute stroke, medical and surgical wards, higher dependency and intensive care.

-Increasingly complex case studies develop knowledge in more acute/complex pathologies, and facilitate problem-solving approaches in common areas of hospital-based care, for example orthopaedics, prehabilitation, emergency department, acute stroke, medical and surgical wards, higher dependency and intensive care.
-You explore holistic and context-dependent physiotherapy assessment and treatment approaches, evaluation and monitoring with a strong focus on safe and evidence informed biopsychosocial practice.
+Students explore holistic and context-dependent physiotherapy assessment and treatment approaches, evaluation and monitoring with a strong focus on safe and evidence informed biopsychosocial practice.
 Deeper understanding of health inequalities and the impact of wider determinants of health in the provision of care for people requiring hospital-based care will result.

-This module develops your knowledge and understanding of research in healthcare including how research can advance the United Nations Sustainable Development Goals.
-You will explore scientific approaches to finding, appraising and utilising research to enhance your professional evidence-based approach.
+This module develops knowledge and understanding of research in healthcare including how research can advance the UNSDGs.
+Students explore scientific approaches to finding, appraising and utilising research to enhance their professional evidence-based approach.
 The module introduces a range of philosophical approaches (e.g. post-positivism, constructivism and pragmatism) and relates these to the purpose, design, methodology and methods of research.
+Students will explore quantitative, qualitative and mixed-methods primary research and secondary research.

-You will explore quantitative, qualitative and mixed-methods primary research and secondary research.
-The module encourages working and learning in groups and/or individually to identify research gaps, construct a research question and develop a protocol design which complies with good research practice guidelines.
+The module will encourage working and learning in groups and/or individually to identify research gaps, construct a research question and develop a protocol design which complies with good research practice guidelines.
 This includes PPI involvement, sampling and recruitment, data collection and analysis plans and an understanding of validity, reliability and trustworthiness.
 Understanding and compliance with legal and ethical processes will be included, and tools for research project management including academic writing and referencing will be developed.

 Modules